-- Aerial Cartwheel: An airborne tumbling skill which emulates a cartwheel executed without placing hands on the ground.
-This skill takes off from one foot and lands on the other foot. - Airborne (executed by individual): A state in which the dancer is free of contact from a person and/or the performing surface. - Airborne Hip Over Head Rotation (executed by individual): An action where hips rotate over the head in a tumbling skill and there is no contact with the performance surface (e.g. Round off or a Back handsping). - Airborne Skill (executed by individual): A skill in which the dancer is free of contact with the performance surface (e.g. Tour Jeté or Butterfly). - Arabesque (a-ra-BESK): A position in which the working leg is extended behind while balancing on the supporting leg; can be executed as a turn. - Attitude (a-tee-tewd): A position in which the working leg is lifted front, side, or behind with the knee bent at an angle of 90°; can be executed as a turn. - Axle (aka Axel) (AK-sel): A turn in which the working leg rond de jambes to passé as the supporting leg pushes off the ground and tucks under the body-after rotation in air, land on original supporting leg. - Back Bend: A face-up body position where the hands and feet are in contact with the surface and the hips are pushed upwards into an arch position. - Back Walkover: A non-airborne tumbling skill where the dancer reaches backward with an arched torso through an inverted position, hands make contact with the ground, then the hips rotate over the head and the torso hollows bringing the dancer to an upright position, landing one foot/leg at a time. - Ball Change: The shifting of weight from the ball of one foot to the flat of the other; can be executed from side to side and front to back. - Battement (bat-mahn): A kick; the working leg is brushed/raised from the hip, with a straight knee, into the air and brought down again. - Breaking: A style of hip hop dance that incorporates martial arts, acrobatic oriented tricks and dance.
-The term for a person who executes this style of dance is known as a BBoy (breaking boy) or BGirl (breaking girl). - C Jump: A jump in which the dancer creates an arch in the back allowing the knees to bend and the feet reach behindthe body. - Calypso (ka-lip-SO): A turning leap in which the working leg extends making a circle in the air as the supporting leg lifts off the ground enabling the dancer to perform a rotation in the air then the supporting (back) leg reaches behind the body, often in an attitude, and then lands on the original working leg. - Cartwheel: A non-airborne tumbling skill where the dancer supports the weight of the body with the arm(s) while rotating sideways through an inverted position landing on one foot at a time. - Category: Denoting the style of a performance piece/competition routine (e.g. Jazz, Pom or Hip Hop). - Châiné (sheh-NAY): A turn, or series of turns, executed with feet in 1st position, typically following one line of direction.
-Can be executed in a rapid series, and can be executed en relevé or en plié.
+- First: Turned out, with heels touching and toes facing outward (can be executed parallel). - Second: Turned out, heels face each other shoulder width apart and toes face outward (can be executed parallel). - Semi-Third: One foot parallel, other foot turns out so that heel is in instep of parallel foot. - Fourth: From fifth position feet opened front/back shoulder width apart, weight is even between feet(can be executed parallel). - Fifth: Turn out, heel of front foot in front of toe of back foot, legs look crossed. - Aerial Cartwheel: An airborne tumbling skill which emulates a cartwheel executed without placing hands on the ground.
+This skill takes off from one foot and lands on the other foot. - Airborne (executed by individual): A state in which the dancer is free of contact from a person and/or the - performing surface. - Airborne Hip Over Head Rotation (executed by individual): An action where hips rotate over the head in atumbling skill and there is no contact with the performance surface (e.g. Round off or a Back handspring). - Airborne Skill (executed by individual): A skill in which the dancer is free of contact with the performance surface (e.g. Tour Jeté or Butterfly). - Arabesque (a-ra-BESK): A position in which the working leg is extended behind while balancing on the supportingleg; can be executed as a turn. - Attitude (a-tee-tewd): A position in which the working leg is lifted front, side, or behind with the knee bent at an angle of 90°; can be executed as a turn. - Axle (aka Axel) (AK-sel): A turn in which the working leg rond de jambes to passé as the supporting leg pushes offthe ground and tucks under the body-after rotation in air, land on original supporting leg. - Back Bend: A face-up body position where the hands and feet are in contact with the surface and the hips are pushed upwards into an arch position. - Back Walkover: A non-airborne tumbling skill where the dancer reaches backward with an arched torso through an inverted position, hands make contact with the ground, then the hips rotate over the head and the torso hollowsbringing the dancer to an upright position, landing one foot/leg at a time. - Ball Change: The shifting of weight from the ball of one foot to the flat of the other; can be executed from side to side and front to back. - Battement (bat-mahn): A kick; the working leg is brushed/raised from the hip, with a straight knee, into the air andbrought down again. - Breaking: A style of hip hop dance that incorporates martial arts, acrobatic oriented tricks and dance.
+The term for a - person who executes this style of dance is known as a BBoy (breaking boy) or BGirl (breaking girl). - C Jump: A jump in which the dancer creates an arch in the back allowing the knees to bend and the feet reach behindthe body. - Calypso (ka-lip-SO): A turning leap in which the working leg extends making a circle in the air as the supporting leg - lifts off the ground enabling the dancer to perform a rotation in the air then the supporting (back) leg reaches behind the body, often in an attitude, and then lands on the original working leg. - Cartwheel: A non-airborne tumbling skill where the dancer supports the weight of the body with the arm(s) while rotating sideways through an inverted position landing on one foot at a time.